casthub/docs/en/cli/publishing.md

 ### Automatic Publishing

 The `-p/--publish` flag will automatically publish the given Version when added.
-This is useful for [CI/CD](/cli/ci) environments where it is not possible to launch the App to manually publish versions after upload.
+This is useful for <docs-link path="/cli/ci">CI/CD</docs-link> environments where it is not possible to launch the App to manually publish versions after upload.

 ## Initial Version